trptcolin/taking-command-of-the-command-line-workshop/doc/01_getting_help.md

 ## Why? and how?

-The Unix command line has been around forever, and it's not known for being particularly user-friendly But once we invest a little time in learning it well, the command line is a powerful tool that can improve our lives as software developers.
+The Unix command line has been around forever, and it's not known for being particularly user-friendly.
+But once we invest a little time in learning it well, the command line is a powerful tool that can improve our lives as software developers.

 Today's workshop isn't meant to overload you with information.